 The insurance contract is formed through the consent of the parties.
 According to Article 21.1 of the LCS the insurance contract comes into effect when the insured receives a confirmation that the insurance company accepted his request for insurance coverage, regardless of whether any written evidence such as an insurance policy or certificate is issued.
-The effectiveness of an insurance contract may not be subject to the condition that the respective insurance policy or any other document evidencing its acceptance is issued nor to the condition that the respective premium is paid.
+The effectiveness of an insurance contract should not be subject to the condition that the respective insurance policy or any other document evidencing its acceptance is issued nor to the condition that the respective premium is paid.

 Are types of insurers regulated differently (i.e. life companies, reinsurers)?

 Insurance companies are regulated by the Insurance and Surety Companies Law (“LISF”).
 Reinsurance companies are insurance companies whose operations are limited to take or cede risks in reinsurance.
 Article 25 of the LISF classifies the following insurance operations and lines of business, each of which is subject to specific regulations:

 I. Life operations.
 These are insurance contracts that cover risks affecting the insured's existence.

 II.
 Accidents and health operations.
 These consist of:

 a) Personal accidents.
 Insurance contracts that cover injuries or disabilities affecting the insured's personal integrity or health as a consequence of an external, violent, sudden and accidental event;